EvanY14/NextGen-Hydroponics-Indoor/README.md

 11/20/20: Added ability to add multiple systems per user

 11/24/20: Changed app to read sensor data and system IDs from the Realtime Database instead of Cloud Firestore to make it compatible with the Arduino

+12/5/20: Updated the color scheme to green and white instead of black and purple.